kneelinghorse/Semantext-Hub/docs/developer-onboarding.md

 ## Conclusion

-Welcome to the OSSP-AGI team!
+Welcome to the Semantext Hub team!
 This onboarding guide provides the foundation you need to start contributing effectively.
 Remember:

 - **Ask questions** - Don't hesitate to reach out for help
 - **Start small** - Begin with simple contributions